 After RMS is shut down, the background of RMS graph windows become dark gray on the node from which they are getting their information.
 In this condition, all the states are white, indicating that the states are unknown.
-The main view and the clusterwide table will continue to show the active application states until RMS is shut down on all nodes.
+Once the node on which RMS is activated is connected, the GUI starts to display the information again.

 For example, suppose RMS is shut down only on one node (shastal) of our example cluster.
-The graph on that node and the corresponding column of the clusterwide table will be shaded with a dark gray background (Figure 115).
+The graph on that node and the corresponding column of the clusterwide table will be shaded with a dark gray background (Figure 139).